 In 2018, the Commission directed staff to defer updates of Irrigation District and California Water Districts' MSRs until after these agencies' GSAs have adopted their GSPs.
-These special districts have all adopted GSPs and it is not appropriate to plan their MSR updates.

 Staff recommends that the Commission's work plan continue to prioritize the update of the remaining 2007 special district MSRs (AKA the "1.0 MSRs").
-Work on these MSRs would, however, take second place to application-driven MSRs.
+Work on these MSRs would, however, take second place to application driven MSRs.

-The remaining MSRs are proposed for FY 21-22 as follows.
-Progress on this list depends on the availability of staff resources not already committed to application-based MSRs:
+The remaining MSRs are proposed for FY 22-23 as follows.
+Progress on this list depends on the availability of staff resources not already committed to application based MSRs: